kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 2. Switch to branch B, and build
 3. Switch back to branch A, and build.

-With a build cache, the third step could be up to 100% cache hits (depends on how much cache space is configured).
+With a build cache, the third step could be up to 100% cache hits (depending on how much cache space is configured).

 Note that `sccache` isn't aware of `CCC_OVERRIDE_OPTIONS`, and could lead to mistaken cache hits.
 To get around this, I have a small wrapper script which checks for `CCC_OVERRIDE_OPTIONS`.
-If the env variable exists, the real `sccache` is not used.
-If the env variable does not exist, then then `sccache` is called.
+If the env variable exists, then `sccache` is not used.
+If the env variable does not exist, then `sccache` is called.

 ## Summary